Trusted WordPress tutorials, when you need them most.

 No, they will not.
 When you transfer using the import file, all attached images are downloaded, and the link is updated.

-However, there is one caveat that we noticed.
+However, we noticed one caveat.
 If your image URL starts with files.wordpress.com, then they will not be converted.
 If you notice that the image URL has not changed and still points to WordPress.com, we recommend that you use the import external images plugin, which will take care of that.

 I registered my domain through WordPress.com.
 Can I still move?